Zharay/BitburnerBotnet/README.md

 ## hack-daemon.js (9.35 GB)
 The bot itself.
 This script is ran on all remote machines and works with the information produced by the coordinator to figure out who to target, how many threads are needed, and whether they have permission to run a task.
 Unlike basic hack scripts, this will always try to do something thanks to the information available at all times.

 All three actions (hack, grow, weaken) are done via their own script, but these scripts only do two things: their given task to the target server and reporting the start and finish of said task to the coordinator.
 Both grow and hack can and will generate an increase in security and we use that information to run preemptive weaken threads.

 Note: This script cannot run standalone!
 It will wait for the coordinator to populate the data it needs within the ports.

 **General Task Loop**

 The hack-daemon will loop through all targets obtained from the coordinator and perform the following for each task:
+0. If share is enabled and the script is running on your owned machines, dedicate all remaining resources to running  shareCPU script and skip the rest of the loop.
 1. See if the target falls within the criteria to work our task on.
 	- If it is, ask coordinator for lock
 		- If we get lock, move forward